byteally/webapi/docs/start.rst

 That's it - now :code:`myApiApp` could be run like any other `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application.

 There's more you could do with **WebApi** apart from building API services.
-You can also build haskell clients for existing API services by defining just the contract, build full-stack webapps that serve html & javascript and generate mock servers.
+You can also :doc:`build  haskell clients</haskell-client>` for existing API services by defining just the contract, build full-stack webapps that serve html & javascript and :doc:`generate mock servers. </mock>`